mnubo/smartobjects-python-client/README.md

 ### Use the Smart Objects Service
-To create smart objects on the mnubo SmartObject platform, please refer to the data modeling guide to format correctly the smart object's data structure.
+To create smart objects on the mnubo SmartObjects platform, please refer to the data modeling guide to format correctly the smart object's data structure.

 #### Create a Smart Object